majur/hizuke/README.md

 # Hizuke

 Hizuke is a simple Ruby gem that parses text containing date references like "yesterday", "today", and "tomorrow".
 It extracts the date and returns the clean text without the date reference.
-It can also recognize time references like "at 10" or "at 7pm".
+It can also recognize time references like "at 10" or "at 7pm" and holiday references like "Christmas" or "Easter".

 ## Installation